-Expected return weighs the anticipated social benefits of an investment against its costs, discounted to today’s value.
-This expected return metric can take various forms; examples include social return on investment (SROI), a benefit-cost ratio (BCR), and economic rate of return (ERR).
-One method for analyzing social impact is the social return on investment (SROI) model.
+The expected return weighs the anticipated social benefits of an investment against its costs, discounted to today’s value.
+This expected return can take various forms; examples include Social Return on Investment (SROI), the Benefit-Cost Ratio (BCR), and the Economic Rate of Return (ERR).
 SROI is a principles-based method for reporting on the value relative to resources spent.

 The seven SROI principles are:

-From exciting data sources, built-in survey or external survey tool
+From multiple data sources, our built-in survey or an external survey tool.

 Unlike other SROI software, the platform does not just rely on a survey.
 Impact Cloud's SROI calculator provides integrated - survey and data-collection from different sources, integrated analytics, and reporting.